lucasquemelli/House_Rocket/README.md

 6. Add a filter to the last dashboard:
    - Show values only from a specific date.

+#### Q&R 7.0

+Publish to Heroku a portfolio as follows:

+1. Add filters by region.
+2. Choose attributes to visualize.
+3. Total number of properties by zipcode, average by zipcode, average living room size by zipcode and average price per square meters by zipcode.
+4. Descriptive analysis for each column.
+5.

 # 2. Business Assumptions